 During its ordinary course of business, the Company has made certain indemnities, commitments and guarantees under which it may be required to make payments in relation to certain transactions.
 These indemnities include indemnities to various lessors in connection with facility leases for certain claims arising from such facility or lease, as well as indemnities to other parties to certain acquisition agreements.
 The duration of these indemnities, commitments and guarantees varies and, in certain cases, is indefinite.
-Many of these indemnities, commitments and guarantees varies and, in certain cases, is indefinite.
-Many of these indemnities, commitments and guarantees varies and, in certain cases, is indefinite.
-Many of these indemnities, commitments and guarantees varies and, in certain cases, is indefinite.
-Many of these indemnities, commitments and guarantees varies and, in certain cases, is indefinite.
-Many of these indemnities, commitments and guarantees varies and, in certain cases, is indefinite.
-Many of these indemnities, commitments and guarantees the maximum potential future payments the Company could be obligated to make.
+Many of these indemnities, commitments and guarantees provide for limitations on the maximum potential future payments the Company could be obligated to make.
 However, the Company is unable to estimate the maximum amount of liability related to its indemnities, commitments and guarantees because such liabilities are contingent upon the occurrence of events that are not reasonably determinable.
 Management believes that any liability for these indemnities, commitments and guarantees would not be material to the accompanying consolidated financial statements.
 Accordingly, no significant amounts have been accrued for indemnities, commitments and guarantees.